WHEN THE WAVES OF DEATH SURROUNDED ME

 I want to ask you to please pray for my intimate walk with my heavenly Father.
 Pray I fight for God's high calling on my life.
 His high calling is not the degrading road of homosexuality.
 Pray I read my Bible, listening for the Holy Spirit's voice.
 Pray I go to my Father when I feel weak.
 Pray I pursue my wife and am constantly enraptured by her.
 Pray I continue establishing and maintaining right, healthy relationships with other men.
 Pray I memorize Scriptures --wash my mind with good thoughts.
 Pray I exercise holy boldness, sharing Jesus' love and salvation with others.

-I would like to pray for you.
-If you are struggling with sexual sin I want to communicate to you the non-judging, non-condemning, unconditional love of Jesus and the Father.
+If you are struggling with sexual sin, I want to communicate to you the non-judging, non-condemning, unconditional love of Jesus and the Father.
 He loves you just as he loved the woman caught by the Pharisees in adultery.
 His word to the onlookers was "Let him who is without sin cast the first stone."
 His word to her was, "Go and sin no more."
 Sexual sin thrives in secrecy.
 You cannot tackle sexual sin on your own.
 You need Jesus.
 You need the Father.
 You need the Holy Spirit.
 You need the prayers and support of other believers (See James 5:16).
 You may need to start with a verse like John 3:16.
 I want to encourage you to be born again and to get on the narrow path God has provided that leads to life.